Blue Panther: Return to CMLL (1997–present)

-In late 2011, Blue Panther began feuding with La Peste Negra ("The Black Plague"; Negro Casas and El Felino), which led to the main event of Sin Piedad on December 16, where Panther faced El Felino in a Hair vs. Hair match.
-A week prior to the match, Panther was disqualified in a tag team match, after giving El Felino a pile driver.
-This led to the Distrito Federal Box y Lucha Commission announcing that Panther was suspended for two weeks, starting after December 16 event.
-At Sin Piedad, El Felino tried to exact revenge on Panther, but was disqualified after the referee caught him going for a pile driver.
-As a result, El Felino was shaved bald.
-On March 2, 2012, at Homenaje a Dos Leyendas, Panther and Negro Casas wrestled to a draw in a Lucha de Apuesta and were, as a result, both shaved bald.

-In March 2013, Blue Panther was forced to team up with the rudo Rey Escorpión to participate in the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), a tournament where a rudo and a tecnico teams up.
-The two defeated Delta and Tiger in the first round, but lost to the team of Dragón Rojo Jr. and Niebla Roja in the quarter-finals.
-On September 13, at CMLL's 80th Anniversary Show, Blue Panther lost his hair to Averno in a submissions-only Lucha de Apuestas.
+In late 2011, Blue Panther began feuding with La Peste Negra ("The Black Plague"; Negro Casas and El Felino), leading to a hair vs. hair match between him and El Felino in the main event of Sin Piedad ("No Mercy") on December 16.
+A week prior to the match, Panther was disqualified in a tag team match after giving El Felino a piledriver.
+This led to the Distrito Federal Box y Lucha Commission announcing that Panther was suspended for two weeks, starting after the event, where El Felino was disqualified after the referee caught him going for a piledriver; as a result, El Felino was shaved bald.
+On March 2, 2012, at Homenaje a Dos Leyendas ("Homage to Two Legends"), Panther and Casas wrestled to a draw in a Lucha de Apuestas and were both shaved bald.
+In March 2013, Blue Panther was forced to team up with rudo Rey Escorpión in the 2013 Torneo Nacional de Parejas Increibles ("National Incredible Pairs Tournament"), a tournament where a rudo and tecnico team up.
+The two defeated Delta and Tiger in the first round, but lost to Dragón Rojo Jr. and Niebla Roja in the quarter-finals.
+On September 13, at the CMLL 80th Anniversary Show, Blue Panther lost his hair to Averno in a submissions-only Lucha de Apuestas.

 Second generation Panthers (2013–present)

-Blue Panther Jr., Vázquez oldest son.

-In late 2013, Blue Panther's two oldest sons made their debut for CMLL using the ring names Black Panther and Cachorro (Spanish for "Cub").
-Both wore a variation of the mask that their father had worn until 2008.
-The sons would later be renamed "Blue Panther Jr." and "The Panther" respectively.
-Blue Panthers and his sons, collectively referred to as Los Divinos Laguneros ("The Divine Laguneros"), would become a regular trio in CMLL with the senior Panther leading the team, helping his sons improve their in-ring skills.
-Blue Panther and The Panther teamed up for the 2014 Torneo Gran Alternativa ("Great Alternative") tournament, defeating Averno and EL Rebelde in the opening round, before losing to La Sombra and Oro Jr. in the second round.
-Los Divinos were unsuccessful in their first championship challenge as they lost to Mexican National Trios Champions Los Hijos del Infierno (Ephesto, Luciferno and Mephisto on March 1, 2016.
+In late 2013, Blue Panther's two oldest sons made their CMLL debuts, using the ring names Black Panther and Cachorro ("Cub") and wearing a variation of their father's mask; they would later be renamed "Blue Panther Jr." and "The Panther" respectively.
+They became a regular trio collectively referred to as Los Divinos Laguneros ("The Divine Laguneros").
+Blue Panther and The Panther teamed for the Torneo Gran Alternativa on January 31, 2014, defeating Averno and El Rebelde in the opening round, before losing to La Sombra and Oro Jr. in the second round.
 In mid-2017, Blue Panther became involved in a long-running storyline with American wrestler Sam Adonis, who portrayed a pro-Donald Trump and anti-Mexican ring character.
-Panther stood up to Adonis and defended Mexico as the storyline escalated into the two facing off in a high-profile Lucha de Apuestas match on August 4, 2017.
-Adonis won the match, forcing Blue Panther to have his hair shaved off.
+Panther stood up to Adonis and defended Mexico as the two fought in a high-profile Lucha de Apuestas on August 4, which Adonis won, forcing Blue Panther to have his hair shaved off.
+Blue Panther and Blue Panther Jr. participated in a tournament for the vacant CMLL World Tag Team Championship on March 9, but lost in the first round to Diamante Azul and Stuka Jr.